Azevedoc/WoW-PTR-Config-Copier/README.md

      - Select the main WoW folder, then choose your Live and PTR installation subfolders.
      - Select your Account, Realm, and Character folders.
    - Choose your overwrite option:
-     - Yes – Always overwrite existing files.
+     - Yes – Always mirror Live to PTR. **Warning:** This will delete files in the PTR target folder if they don't exist in the Live source folder, making the PTR configuration an exact replica of Live for the selected components.
-     - No – Never overwrite (only copy new files).
+     - No – Never overwrite (only copy new files, leaving existing PTR files untouched).
-     - Ask – Prompt for each directory copy whether to overwrite existing files.
+     - Ask – Prompt for each major configuration step (e.g., Addons, Account Settings) whether to mirror or only copy new files for that step.

 ## Project Structure

-- **WoW-Config-Copier.ps1** - Main script file and entry point
+- **CopyWoWConfigs.ps1** - Main script file and entry point
 - **saved_exports/** - Directory for saved configuration files

 ## How It Works